hientv1999/Dr.ESP32/README.md

 #### Programming for ESP32
 In this project, I use Arduino IDE for compiling and uploading the program.
 It is a free software and most tinkerer will be familiar with.
 - First of all, if this is the first time you use ESP32 in Arduino IDE, you should install [ESP32 Add-on for Arduino IDE](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)
-- Secondly, there will be some library you may want to install [PubSubClient.h library](https://github.com/knolleary/pubsubclient/archive/master.zip)
+- Secondly, you may want to install the library [PubSubClient.h library](https://github.com/knolleary/pubsubclient/archive/master.zip)
 - Thirdly the ESP32 can only store 1,310,720 bytes of sketch under default, which is not enough for our program (~ 1.5 KB).
 You should extend the sketch storage of the ESP32 by repartition the ESP32:
   - Change `default.csv` file
-    - Open file `C/Users/”name”/AppData/Local/Arduino15/packages/esp32/hardware/esp32/1.0.4/tools/partitions/default.csv`
+    - Open file `C/Users/”YourName”/AppData/Local/Arduino15/packages/esp32/hardware/esp32/1.0.4/tools/partitions/default.csv`
     - Change it into

     |  #Name  |  Type  | SubType | Offset |  Size  | Flags |